ipfsnut/author-awesome-app/README.md

 Author Awesome App is released under the MIT License.

 Acknowledgements
 This project is based on the Chirp repository and has been modified to fit the unique requirements of the Author Awesome App.
+Find the Chirp repository here: https://github.com/t3dotgg/chirp/tree/main/